ktaranov/sqlserver-kit/Utilities/README.md

 QL Server Data Tools (SSDT) is a modern development tool that you can download for free to build SQL Server relational databases, Azure SQL databases, Integration Services packages, Analysis Services data models, and Reporting Services reports.
 With SSDT, you can design and deploy any SQL Server content type with the same ease as you would develop an application in Visual Studio.

+## Database Health Monitor <a id="database-health-monitor"></a>
+Download page: [Database Health Monitor]<br/>
+Release date: 2016-03-20<br/>
+Support Version: 2008/2012/2014/2016<br/>
+Author: Steve Stedman<br/>
+Free version: Yes<br/>
+Price: No

+Database Health Monitor is a powerful performance monitoring and diagnostics solution that alerts administrators to server health, performance or availability problems within their SQL Server environment, all from a central console.

+## SchemaDrift <a id="schemadrift"></a>
+Download page: [SchemaDrift]<br/>
+Release date: 2016-02-28<br/>
+Support Version: 2008/2012/2014<br/>
+Author: Steve Stedman<br/>
+Free version: Yes<br/>
+Price: No

+SchemaDrift is a SQL Server database comparison tool that allows you to compare the schema, the tables, indexes, stored procedures, functions, and much more between SQL Server databases

 ## dta Utility <a id="dta-utility"></a>